marwan-ahmed-23/tafqit-php/README.md

 ## Currency Example

-You can customize the library to include currency and subunit formatting for specific languages.
+You can customize it to include currency and subunit formatting for specific languages.

 ## Folder Structure